8

 The next chapter unfolds in Paris.
 In April 2025, Dior officially appointed Jonathan Anderson to head both its men’s and women’s collections.
 His debut show was unveiled barely two months later.
 Staged behind the Jardin des Invalides, the collection surprised the audience.
 It offered a beautiful balance between respect for house codes and disruptive moves.
 The show, widely praised by critics, notably saw the return of the old Dior logo, abandoning the capital letters of the Kim Jones and Maria Grazia Chiuri eras to go back to the oblique ones.

-The tireless Irishman is now expected to present his vision for Dior Women’s collections on October 1st.
-Rumours are already swirling about a first couture collection next January – Jonathan Anderson has already been teasing his inspirations on the red carpet at the Venice Film Festival.
+The tireless Irishman first presented his vision for Dior Women’s collections on October 1st, 2025, and then in January 2026 for the couture collection.
+Jonathan Anderson has already been teasing his inspirations on the red carpet at the Venice Film Festival.
 This intense pace raises a burning question.
 How will this insatiable creator manage to reinvent his own design language at JW Anderson, while Dior, the historic giant, seems to demand all the spotlight?

 What future for JW Anderson?